kssrikar4/COBRApy-GUI/README.md

 ### Installation & Usage

-To get started with `COBRApy_GUI`, follow these steps:
+To get started with `COBRApy-GUI`, follow these steps:

 1.  **Clone the repository:**
     ```bash